Hi, I’m Jess, your friendly neighborhood death doula.

-Hi, I’m Jess.
 I became a death doula after decades in the field of education as an English teacher and administrator.
-I became a death doula after decades of experiencing people die.
-I became a death doula after being born two months early and expected to die myself.
+I became a death doula after decades of experiencing people die, after being born two months early and expected to die myself.
 I became a death doula decades after hearing the term and thinking, “wow, that’s a job?!
 I’d love to do that someday.”
 I do not take for granted that someday is now and that this is sacred work.
+When I’m not sitting vigil or facilitating a group, my favorite things to do are block printing, reading, writing, walking, playing, baking, soaking in hot water, and laying in grass.

+Your last days are no less important than your first.
 As a teacher my work required attuning to others to facilitate ever-improving outcomes.
-My job was to ensure that among endless possibilities and pathways that the best possible results were guaranteed; doula work feels similar.
+My job was to ensure that among endless possibilities and pathways that at least some results were guaranteed; doula work feels similar.
+I guarantee unconditional care, non-judgemental listening, advocacy, and compassion.
 I used to talk a lot about “a life of one’s own design.”
-I have shifted to think a lot about “a death of one’s own design.”
-Now I am a student of those I serve to better understand how to support you to experience death in alignment with your wishes.
-I am here to provide unconditional support and non-judgemental presence as you say goodbye to this life.
-I am here to help you to walk toward only what an ending can answer.
+I have shifted to also consider “a death of one’s own design.”
+Now I am a student of those I serve to better understand how to support last experiences in alignment with deepest wishes.
+I am here to help you to move toward only what an ending can answer.

 Jess